MicrosoftDocs/quantum-docs-pr.nl-NL/articles/resources/glossary.md

 ## <a name="operation"></a>Bewerking

-De basis eenheid voor het uitvoeren van Quantum in Q# .
+De basis eenheid van de Quantum berekening in Q# .
 Het is ongeveer gelijk aan een functie in C, C++ of python, of een statische methode in C# of Java.
 Zie [bewerkingen en functies](xref:microsoft.quantum.guide.operationsfunctions)voor meer informatie.

 ## <a name="operator-application"></a>Operator toepassing